-The State Legislature provided funding to the Minnesota Department of Agriculture (MDA) for "grants to organizations in Minnesota to develop enterprises, supply chains, and markets for continuous-living cover crops and cropping systems in the early stages of commercial development."
+The Minnesota Department of Agriculture (MDA) has funding provided from the general fund and the Environment and Natural Resources Trust Fund for "grants to organizations in Minnesota to develop enterprises, supply chains, and markets for continuous-living cover crops and cropping systems in the early stages of commercial development."
 For the purposes of this proposal, "continuous-living cover crops and cropping systems" refers to agroforestry, perennial biomass, perennial forage, perennial grains, and winter-annual cereal grains and oilseeds that have market value as harvested or grazed commodities.
 (Minnesota Session Laws- 2023, Regular Session, Chapter 43-S.F.No 1955, Article 1, Sec.2, Subd.
-2, (j))
+2, (j) and Minnesota Session Laws- 2022, Regular Session, Chapter 94-H.F.No.3765, Sec.2, Subd.
+10, (k))